iPlumb3r/EcosystemMapping/8_Implementations/ReadMd.md

     <tbody>
         <tr>
             <td>Download E2M Package for KeepLink</td>
-            <td>With you iPhone/iPad brower clic on this <a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/files/EcosystemMapping_v1_2020-03-05.klp">link</a></td>
+            <td>With you iPhone/iPad browser clic on this <a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/files/EcosystemMapping_v1_2020-03-05.klp">link</a></td>
             <td></td>
         </tr>
         <tr>
             <td>Open E2M Package for KeepLink in the KeepLink application</td>
-            <td>Clic on the corrsponding file on your iPhone/iPad on choose the menu "Open in KeepLink</td>
+            <td>Clic on the corresponding file on your iPhone/iPad on choose the menu "Open in KeepLink</td>
             <td></td>
         </tr>
     </tbody>